red-sayed/AES_Implementation/README.md

 ## Where to use?

 AES can be used everywhere you need.
 It's got strong encryption level and has pretty good perfomance.
+But if you're looking for algorithm for specific task, I have an option with excess level of encryption, here it is: [RES](https://github.com/Red-company/RES_Implementation).

 ## What does AES consist of?
 AES includes 2 encryption modes: [ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29) and [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29) with 3 key length cases for each of them: